 Best Ultralight and Packable Hardshell

-What we like: Alpine-centric features and 3-layer protection in a minimalist package.
+What we like: Alpine-centric build and 3-layer protection in a minimalist package.

-What we don’t: Thin shell fabric and no pit zips.
+What we don’t: No hand pockets or pit zips.

-It’s nice to have the all-out security of a jacket like the Alpha SV or Beta AR above, but for weight-conscious missions like backpacking and alpine climbing, you can get away with a lot less.
-The Patagonia Storm10 is a minimalist hardshell at its finest, packing 3-layer waterproof and breathable protection into an 8.3-ounce design that stuffs down into its own chest pocket.
-Further, it comes well-equipped for technical endeavors, thanks to a helmet-compatible hood, hand pockets that are accessible over a harness or hipbelt, and a slim fit.
-For an emergency layer or lightweight shoulder-season protection, it doesn’t get much better.
+It's nice to have the all-out security of a jacket like the Alpha SV or Beta AR above, but for weight-conscious missions like backpacking and alpine climbing, you can get away with a lot less.
+Patagonia's M10 Storm Jacket—the successor to the beloved Storm10—is a minimalist hardshell at its finest, packing 3-layer waterproof and breathable protection into a 10.9-ounce design that stuffs down into its chest pocket.
+Further, Patagonia didn't totally eschew creature comforts: You get a supple knit backer for next-to-skin comfort, three drawcords for dialing in the fit of the hood, two large chest pockets that are easy to access underneath a backpack hipbelt or climbing harness, and hook-and-loop cuffs with a grippy lining to keep them in place when reaching overhead.
+For fast-and-light or multi-day objectives when space is at a premium, it simply doesn't get much better.

-See the Men's Patagonia Storm10 See the Women's Patagonia Storm10
+See the Men's Patagonia M10 Storm See the Women's Patagonia M10 Storm

 Best of the Rest